maclanzallamas/payvision-calculator/readme.md

 - Remove duplicate after selector in calculator class in CSS

 Improvements:
-- If we are always treating with numbers, why create oldNum and theNum variables as strings?
-We can use numbers and that way we do not need to use parsers.
+- ~~If we are always treating with numbers, why create oldNum and theNum variables as strings?
+We can use numbers and that way we do not need to use parsers.~~ I later realized that we are using strings so we can concatenate numbers in the viewer component!
 - If you want to support IE8 use only one colon for the pseudo-selectors after and before in CSS

 ### 2. Testing and bug fixing

-Product quality, testing and finding bugs is really important at Payvision.
-This application seems it does not work fine...

-Test it and fix any potential bug you find.
-Feel free to document your findings in readme file or help yourself with commit messages.
+Fixed the bugs:
+ - Mixed 0 and 3 numbers
+ - Mixed - and + operators
+ - SCSS syntax in css file

 ### 3. New features implementation